GULibrarySandbox/advanced-data-wrangle-old/content/6-lesson.md

 - Look at features – change  `file view`  from  `JSON`  to  `table`  to see the data structured for the human eye.
 - Click on a  `point`  to show data
 - Untick  `Show style properties`  and save
-- Save file as GEOJSON file into downloads.{% endcapture %} {% include card.md header="Map to GEOJSON" text=text %}
+- Save file as GEOJSON file into downloads.{% endcapture %} {% include card.md header="Map data with GEOJSON" text=text %}

-{% include button.md text="Watch video" link="https://vimeo.com/425012075/174f63e945" color="info" %}
+{% include button.md text="See how to map the data with GeoJSON.io in this video" link="https://vimeo.com/425012075/174f63e945" color="info" %}

 ----
 #### Display the map using Github